Peter Simpson (film producer): Legacy

 In addition to his business endeavors, Simpson was a board member of the Toronto International Film Festival for ten years, and was named by The Montreal Gazette as one of the event's top fundraisers.
 TIFF co-founder and fellow Scottish-born Canadian Bill Marshall, some of whose works he distributed, has a cameo in Curtains.
 For his contributions to Canadian cinema, Simpson was presented with a special Genie Award in 2004.
 He was also inducted by Playback, the Canadian film industry's publication of record, into their hall of fame in 2015.

 Simpson, who professed his commercial sensibilities and disdain for Canada's cultural establishment, was known for his confrontational attitude.
 When Ontario premier Mike Harris called for Norstar to be denied access to public facilities in retaliation for planning a biopic of serial killers Paul Bernardo and Karla Homolka, the producer sardonically replied that he would "sleep better for this".
 His career Genie acceptance speech also earned notice for some coarse language and an attack on Creative Artists Agency's privileged relationship with Telefilm Canada.

 While collaborator Ron Oliver was thankful to Simpson for the opportunities that kickstarted his career, he acknowledged that "Peter's personality is bigger than life, and I think some people find it hard to work with him."
 Composer Paul Zaza assessed: "You would not win an argument with Peter, all you could do was keep it at bay, hope that he would stop thinking about it and find another argument.
 He was just so gruff and crude".
 However, he commanded Simpson's trajectory, saying: "He was a street smart Scotsman from Glasgow who came over here with fifty cents in his pockets and nothing but moxie, and sheer ingenuity.
 He made millions and made lots of films, and a lot of people made millions off of Peter."

 Personal life

 Simpson was born in Port Glasgow, Scotland, to a blue-collar family.
 His father worked as a grocer.
 They emigrated to Toronto when he was ten years old.
 In 1986, he married production executive Ilana C. Frank, who worked for Norstar before launching her own outfit.
 He had two sons, Brock and Brad, and a daughter, Quinn.
 While based in Toronto, he also spent time in Southern California, and owned a secondary residence in West Hollywood in his later years.
-Simpson, who had been a heavy smoker earlier in his life, died in 2007 following a battle with lung cancer.
+Simpson, who had been a heavy smoker earlier in his life, died in 2007, suffering from lung cancer.